MichaelCade/90DaysOfDevOps/Days/day25.md

 We are now ready to get things configured.

-Open VMware workstation and then select `file` and `open`
+Open VMware Workstation and then select `file` and `open`

 ![](Images/Day25_Networking2.png)

 When you download the EVE-NG OVF Image it is going to be within a compressed file.
-Extract the contents out into its own folder so it looks like.
+Extract the contents out into its folder so it looks like.

 ![](Images/Day25_Networking3.png)